 Traditionally, the maid of honour holds the bouquet during the actual wedding ceremony.
 When the bride and groom leave the service, one well-known tradition is the tossing of the bouquet into the crowd.
 According to folklore, the person who catches the bouquet will be the next one to get married.
 While the origins behind this practice are somewhat confusing, it’s believed that it could originate from the Greek myth known as “The Golden Apple of Discord”.
 According to legend, goddess Eris threw the apple into a crowd at the wedding of Peleus and Thetis and claimed it to be a prize for beauty, causing outrage.

 Where Does the Stag Do Come From?

-Unlike the hen party, stag do’s can be traced back over 2000 years to Ancient Greece where the Spartans would honour a soon-to-be-married with a toast.
+Stag do’s can be traced back over 2000 years to Ancient Greece where the Spartans would honour a soon-to-be-married with a toast.
 The American term for the celebration is “Bachelor Party”, but the first mention of the word “Bachelor” when used to refer to a single man first appeared in Chaucer’s The Canterbury Tales.

 Why is it Called a "White Wedding"?

 It’s rare these days to see a bride that isn’t wearing a white wedding dress.
 Whilst some choose to go for a different colour, many stick to the tradition of having a “white wedding”.
 However, this wasn’t always the norm… in fact, it was only made popular through the marriage of Queen Victoria and Prince Albert in 1840.
 White was seen as a sign of wealth and sophistication, but also as a symbol of purity.

 Why Do We Get on One Knee for The Proposal?